ind3p3nd3nt/install-kali-termux/README.md

 # install-kali-termux (universe-BETA branch)
 # This repository has been forked from https://www.kali.org/docs/nethunter/nethunter-rootless/
 # Custom Kali installation based on the minimal file-system of the official nethunter repositories from Offensive Security,
-# This script is to install NetHunter on other Linux devices than an Android (on CentOS for example)
+# This script is to install NetHunter on other Linux devices than an Android, it will work on raspberry on i386, amd64, arm64 and should work on any linux distro with apt or yum (it is experimental on CentOS)
 # It's currently in BETA stage and under developpment use at your own risk it might contain bugs

 #### Open terminal and paste this code to install kali on it: